QubesOS/qubes-doc/user/advanced-topics/rpc-policy.rst

       This page is intended for advanced users.

 *Qubes OS 4.1 introduced a new qrexec policy system and policy format.
-Please see* `this article <https://www.qubes-os.org/news/2020/06/22/new-qrexec-policy-system/>`__ *for details.*
+Please see* :website:`this article <news/2020/06/22/new-qrexec-policy-system/>` *for details.*

 This document explains the basics of RPC policies in Qubes.
 For more information, see :doc:`Qrexec: command execution in VMs </developer/services/qrexec>`.